Skip to content

 Biography

-Karrie P. Walters is a licensed psychologist who specializes in psychological assessment, differential diagnosis and child/family interventions.
-In her work with students, Karrie regularly translates current research to applied practice, integrating her 22 years of clinical experience with current best-practice, offering robust training experiences to her undergraduate and graduate students in the department of Counseling Psychology and Human Services.
-Karrie also regular provides workshops and offers consultation in best practices in working with transgender and gender nonconforming youth.
+Karrie P. Walters is core faculty in the CPHS department, teaching across undergraduate, masters and doctoral programs.
+A licensed psychologist, she specializes in psychological assessment for neurodevelopmental disorders (ADHD, Learning Disability and Autism), complex differential diagnosis, child/family interventions and clinical training.
+In her work with students, Karrie regularly translates current research to applied practice, integrating her 25 years of clinical experience with current best-practice, offering robust training experiences to her undergraduate and graduate students in the department of Counseling Psychology and Human Services.